 13 Fascinating Facts About Rick Moranis

-Beloved for his film roles in the 1980s and 1990s, Rick Moranis played perfect iterations of an endearing geek in Ghostbusters (1984), Little Shop of Horrors (1986), Spaceballs (1987), Honey, I Shrunk the Kids (1989), and The Flintstones (1994), amongst others.
-But in 1997, to the consternation of his many fans, he walked away from it all to focus on raising his family.
-Although Moranis has been mostly out of the limelight since then, he's kept busy with music and voice work, and now he's planning to make a (brief) comeback via the small screen (more on that later).
-Here are some things you might not know about Rick Moranis.
+Beloved for his film roles in the 1980s and 1990s, Rick Moranis played perfect iterations of an endearing geek in movies like Ghostbusters (1984), Little Shop of Horrors (1986), Spaceballs (1987), Honey, I Shrunk the Kids (1989), and The Flintstones (1994).
+But in 1997, to the consternation of his many fans, Moranis walked away from it all to focus on raising his family.

 After working at a Toronto radio station after high school, Moranis appeared on a sketch comedy show on the CBC called Second City TV.
 The show, which was in its third season when Moranis joined in 1980, legally had to devote a few minutes of airtime in each episode to “identifiable Canadian content.”
 In other words, Canadian television had to contain some Canada-related content, which Moranis found silly.